LeivoSepp/Octal-Clock-Two-Bytes-24h/README.md

 * time 8:00 is in Octal 100 and in Hex 0x08.
 * time 20:00 is in Otal 240 and in Hex 0xA0.

-The final solution is a genius as it has just two lines of code (hours and minutes) with little mathematics. </br>
+The final solution is a geniusly simple as it has just two lines of code (hours and minutes) with a little mathematics.

 ```c#
 int hour = msbDec / 8;